from £45 /night help Price for guests, Nights

 Cottage / 2 bedrooms / sleeps 4

-Courtyard Cottage, in the courtyard of Domaine - de - Lavie, accommodates up to four people.
-The cottage is surrounded by stylish pots bursting with vibrantly colourful plants and has views of the pool.
+Courtyard Cottage, in the courtyard of Domaine Lavie, accommodates up to four people.
+The cottage is surrounded by stylish pots bursting with vibrantly colourful plants.
 It also has a charming stone patio equipped with garden furniture and a gas barbecue.
 Within a stones throw from the beautiful large pool.

 Courtyard Cottage has two bedrooms - one with a double bed, the other with twin beds.
 Fully equipped kitchen with dishwasher, washing machine and a very pleasant lounge/sunroom overlooking the courtyard.
 There is also a shower room and a WC.